 |Orbital fat grafting can also help restore lost volume around the eye that is the consequence of previous serious orbital surgery (for instance, after decompression for thyroid eye disease, retinal detachment repair, or tumor removal) or eye socket fractures complicated by later fat loss.

 • Particulate fat grafting is not brand new but rather built around surgical techniques that have existed for many years.
 Fat grafting to fill facial depressions was first described in the late 1800s.
-We and several other surgeons have sporadically employed pearl fat grafting into and nearby the eyelids for two decades.

-In the late 1990s, Dr. Meronk began in earnest to explore the potential of applying these seldom-used techniques to the problem of post-blepharoplasty orbital hollowness.
 The term "orbital fat grafting" was coined in 2002 to denote a still-evolving class of operations used to graft structurally-intact fat into the superficial recesses around the eye in quantities sufficient to improve upon advanced upper and lower eyelid hollowness.

 Most patients and some doctors still confuse orbital fat grafting with the much more widely-available injection of fat harvested by syringe aspiration or vacuum extraction (autologous fat transplantation, sometimes called structural fat grafting) that has existed in less sophisticated forms for well over half a century.
 As noted previously, the two procedures share little in common and address different problems.